superphy/spfy/docs/source/contributing.rst

   app.register_blueprint(bp_someroute)

 Note that we allow CORS on all routes of form `/api/*` such as `/api/v0/someroute`.
-This is required as the front-end `reactapp`_ is deployed in a separate container (and has a sepearate IP Address) from the Flask app.
+This is required as the front-end `reactapp`_ is deployed in a separate container (and has a separate IP Address) from the Flask app.

 .. _`Flask Blueprints`: http://flask.pocoo.org/docs/0.12/blueprints/
 .. _`ra_views.py`: https://github.com/superphy/backend/blob/master/app/routes/ra_views.py